wordpress-mobile/Pioupiou/README.md

 # Pioupiou

-Micro blogging app using your WordPress site.
+Micro blogging app using your WordPress site as backend.

 # Build